 - Replication of virtual machines from host to host and from datastore to datastore (to have an immediately bootable copy in case of crash)

 - Backups only of the disk space that is actually being used;

-- Full support for connecting to VMware vCenter Server;
+- Full support for connecting to VMware vCenter Server and ESXi Cluster;

 - Auto-restore of virtual machines, including on different hosts (also useful for the replication/cloning of virtual machines);

 - Extremely lightweight and stable software (Iperius is also portable and does not install anything that will affect the performance of the server);

 - Compatible with all ESXi (4.x, 5.x, 6.x) versions;

 - There is also the possibility to exclude specific virtual machine disks and manage independent disks;

 - One of the lowest price on the market (€ 219), perpetual licence, both support and updates are for free;